ibm-cloud-docs/solution-tutorials/static-files-cdn.md

 In this section, we will use a desktop client to connect to the COS, upload files and configure permissions.

-### Configure a desktop client to work with the storage
+### Configure a desktop client

 By default the bucket and its files are not publicly available.
 We are going to change the permissions so that the file can be accessed through the Internet without authentication.
 You can communicate with COS using a [S3 compatible API](https://ibm-public-cos.github.io/crs-docs/api-reference,  [command line interface](https://ibm-public-cos.github.io/crs-docs/cli) or a [desktop client](https://ibm-public-cos.github.io/crs-docs/desktop-clients).

-**Cyberduck** is a popular, open-source, desktop client that makes it easy to work with S3 storages.
+Cyberduck is a popular, open-source, desktop client that makes it easy to work with S3 storages.
 To connect with Cyberduck:

-    1. Download an install Cyberduck from https://cyberduck.io/
+1. Download an install **Cyberduck** from https://cyberduck.io/
 2. Add a new connection of type **S3 Storage**
-     3. Find your storage access keys and endpoints in the Bluemix**Storage** page.
+3. Find your storage access keys and endpoints in the Bluemix **Storage** page.

 ### Upload a file in the bucket